top of page

 • Affidavit of heirship

-Each document must be executed correctly to avoid delays.
+Each must be completed properly to avoid delays.

 Common Mistakes That Delay Title Transfers

-Florida vehicle title transfers are frequently delayed due to:
+Many title transfers are delayed due to simple errors.

 • Signing the title incorrectly